Finding Fulfillment: Daniel Long’s Transition from EMT to a Respiratory Care Therapist

 Where did you land after completing the Respiratory Care program?

 I’m a Respiratory Care Practitioner at the University of California at San Francisco School of Medicine, currently assigned to San Francisco General Hospital campus – a Level I Trauma Hospital.
 Respiratory Therapists manage every aspect of patient respiratory care from nebulized breathing treatment to managing the sickest patient on a ventilator.
+One of the best feelings in the world is to have a patient on the brink of death and you are able to bring them back and then, at some point, liberate them from a ventilator.
+We also provide valuable input to Residents, Fellows and Attending (team of doctors managing patient care).

 What are your future aspirations?

 I’m adding a few letters behind my name, working on a Pediatrics specialty license and will take the exam soon.
 I’m interested in several specialty licenses for Neonatal Pediatrics Specialist through the NBRC (National Board of Respiratory Care).
+My big goal is to work on becoming a flight Respiratory Therapist; a lot of going out, picking up patients and getting them safely from aircraft to medical facility.

 Who do you want to emulate in your life’s work?

 My career inspiration is a critical care nurse who took me under her wing 6-years ago when I was first starting with an ambulance company as an EMT.
 She – we called her Mama Cass (Casandra Humphrey) – took so many EMTs under her wing and inspired them to become greater than they are.
 She was invested in making sure we educated ourselves every day.
+She influenced a lot of my decision-making and is the reason I moved up toward Respiratory Care.

 What is your vision for the future?